unicrons/github-actions-playground/workshop/container_scan/README.md

 This workshop module covers container security scanning to identify vulnerabilities in container images and configurations.

 ## Why is Container Security Important?
 Containers are now one of the most common ways to deploy applications.
-They are also a common target for attackers, as they can be used to gain access to the underlying infrastructure, access to secrets (including cloud credentials) or run arbitrary code.
+They are also a common target for attackers, as they can be used to gain access to the underlying infrastructure, access secrets (including cloud credentials), or run arbitrary code.

-Container security scanning analyzes images and container configurations to identify security vulnerabilities, misconfigurations, and compliance issues before releasing them..
+Container security scanning analyzes images and container configurations to identify security vulnerabilities, misconfigurations, and compliance issues before releasing them.

 ## Common Container Security Issues